daniel-furman/daniel-furman.github.io/content/_index.md

 A challenge-driven data scientist primarily interested data analytics, machine learning, and insights-driven research.
 My programming experience is mainly in Python and R, spanning the full-stack from data mining to algorithm development.
 I am currently enrolled as a graduate student at UC Berkeley, studying information systems with a focus on applied data science and machine learning.
 I also love reading, environmental science, and telling stories with data!

-In my spare time I enjoy surfing, golfing, climbing, playing guitar, and volunteering.
+In my spare time I enjoy surfing, reading, making ceramics, traveling, and building things.

 ---